 14 Humphrey, Hal.
 “Debut In Fall: Batgirl On the Way.”
 Free Lance-Star Town & Country [Fredericksburg].
 13 May 1967: A-19.

-15 Yvonne Craig sells an autographed reproduction of this script at her official website.
+15 Until her death in August 2014, Yvonne Craig sold an autographed reproduction of the Batgirl script at her official website.

 16 Craig, Yvonne.
 “Duo To Become Terrific Trio.”